 How do I choose the right intensity for low-impact exercise?

-Start at a comfortable level and gradually increase the intensity as you build stamina.
+When starting out, begin at a comfortable level and gradually increase the intensity as you build stamina.
 A good rule of thumb is the “talk test”: you should be able to carry on a conversation while exercising without feeling too breathless.
+If you’re unsure, consult with a personal trainer to help you determine the right intensity for your fitness level.

 How can I stay motivated to exercise regularly?

 Finding a workout buddy, setting achievable goals, and varying your routine can help maintain motivation.
 Tracking your progress and rewarding yourself for reaching milestones can also make exercise more enjoyable.
+Additionally, monitoring your heart rate can help you stay on track and ensure you’re getting the most out of your workout.

 Final Words